mdn/translated-content/files/zh-tw/mozilla/firefox/releases/5/index.md

 ### HTTP

 - Firefox no longer sends the `Keep-Alive` HTTP header; we weren't formatting it correctly, and it was redundant since we were also sending the {{ httpheader("Connection") }} or {{ httpheader("Proxy-Connection") }} header with the value "keep-alive" anyway.
-- The HTTP transaction model has been updated to be more intelligent about reusing connections in the persistent connection pool; instead of treating the pool as a {{ interwiki("wikipedia", "FIFO") }} queue, Necko now attempts to sort the pool with connections with the largest {{ interwiki("wikipedia", "congestion window") }} (CWND) first.
+- The HTTP transaction model has been updated to be more intelligent about reusing connections in the persistent connection pool; instead of treating the pool as a [FIFO](https://zh.wikipedia.org/wiki/FIFO) queue, Necko now attempts to sort the pool with connections with the largest [congestion window](https://zh.wikipedia.org/wiki/congestion_window) (CWND) first.
 This can reduce the round-trip time (RTT) of HTTP transactions by avoiding the need to grow connections' windows in many cases.
 - Firefox now handles the `Content-Disposition` HTTP response header more effectively if both the `filename` and `filename*` parameters are provided; it looks through all provided names, using the `filename*` parameter if one is available, even if a `filename` parameter is included first.
 Previously, the first matching parameter would be used, thereby preventing a more appropriate name from being used.
 See {{ bug(588781) }}.

 ### MathML